-- 1: 20% defines the bear.
-A market decline of at least 20% from peak to trough is defined as a bear market, whereas a decline of 10%-19.9% is called a market correction.
+- 1: 20% is the key number.
+A market decline of at least 20% from peak to trough is defined as a bear market, whereas a decline of 10%-19.9% is defined as a market correction.
 A new bull market emerges when the closing price gains 20% from the most recent trough.
-Bull markets are typically born during periods of maximum pessimism (Yardeni Research, 2023). - 2: Bear markets are not uncommon.
-Since 1928, there have been 27 bear markets in the S&P 500 Index and 27 bull markets.
-Despite the numerous setbacks, stocks have risen significantly over time and have vastly exceeded the performance of fixed-income securities (Bloomberg LP, 2023; Yardeni Research, 2023). - 3: 3.5 years.
-Bear markets show their teeth every 3.5 years (3 years and 6 months), on average.
-While many people consider the bull market that ended in 2020 to be the longest on record, the bull that ran from December 1987 until the dot-com crash in March 2000 is technically the longest (a decline of 19.9% in 1990 nearly ended the bull market, but just missed the bear definition of a 20% decline) (Yardeni Research, 2023). - 4: Bear markets are usually short-lived.
-The average length of a bear market is 289 days, or about 9.5 months.
-That's substantially shorter than the average length of a bull market, which is 1037 days, or 2.9 years.
-While always painful to live through, Tsai Capital has historically made new investments during substantial market declines (Ned Davis Research, 2023; Tsai Capital Estimates, 2025). - 5: Since World War II, bear markets have been less frequent.
+Bull markets are typically born during periods of maximum pessimism. - 2: Bear markets are not uncommon.
+Since 1928, there have been 26 bear markets in the S&P 500 Index and 27 bull markets.
+Despite the numerous setbacks, stocks have risen significantly over time and have vastly exceeded the performance of fixed-income securities. - 3: 3.6 years.
+Bear markets show their teeth every 3.6 years, on average.
+While many people consider the bull market that ended in 2020 to be the longest on record, the bull that ran from December 1987 until the dot-com crash in March 2020 is technically the longest (a decline of 19.9% in 1990 nearly ended the bull market, but just missed the bear definition of a 20% decline). - 4: Bear markets are usually short-lived.
+The average length of a bear market is 289 days, or about 9.6 months.
+That's substantially shorter than the average length of a bull market, which is 991 days, or 2.7 years.
+While always painful to live through, Tsai Capital has historically made new investments during substantial market declines. - 5: Since World War II, bear markets have been less frequent.
 Between 1928 and 1945, there were 12 bear markets, or one about every 1.4 years.
-Since 1945, there have been 15 bear markets, or about one every 5.4 years (Yardeni Research, 2023). - 6: Stocks lose 35%, on average, during a bear market.
-By contrast, stocks gain 155%, on average, during a bull market (Ned Davis Research, 2023). - 7: More than 40% of the market's strongest days in the last 20-years occurred during a bear market.
-About 42% of the market's strongest days in the last 20 years occurred during a bear market, and roughly 40% of the top 10 single-day gains happened in the first two months of a bull market, often before it was evident a recovery had begun.
+Since 1945, there have been 14 bear markets, or about one every 5.4 years. - 6: Stocks lose 36%, on average, during a bear market.
+By contrast, stocks gain 114%, on average, during a bull market. - 7: Half of the market's strongest days in the last 20-years occurred during a bear market.
+Another 34% of the market's best days occurred in the first two months of a bull market likely before it was clear that a new bull market was underway.
 Not being invested during the market's best days would have been detrimental to an investor's long-term results.
-That's one reason why we don't try to predict the market (Ned Davis Research, 2023; Tsai Capital Estimates, 2025).
+That's one reason why we don't try to time the market. - 8: A bear market does not necessarily indicate a recession is coming.
+There have been 26 bear markets since 1929, but only 15 recessions.
+Bear markets often coincide with a slowing economy, but a deep market decline does not guarantee that a recession is on the horizon.